aptech/gsoop/README.md

 __EXCEPTION__: If you are not *modifying* any source files, the auto generated files have been included in the respective `python` and `php` sub-directories.
 Please refer to php5/php7 based on the version of PHP being used.

-You can place these in `src` and skip the steps involving SWIG.

 ## Installation ##
 Please refer to the vendor documentation for language-level installation.